 The information in the above form is extremely important to your registration in the NCVPS registration system.
 By filling out this form, you understand that NCVPS does not award the credit, but sends a percentage grade back to the school site.
 Once we collect your information, someone will contact you regarding the payment process and next steps.
 You will be required to pay before your student is assigned a seat in the section(s).
 Once class begins, you will have up to the 10th day as defined by the Calendar (on the NCVPS website) to DROP this course – see below for further details.
 Before final submission, please make sure that you check your data entry for accuracy.

 After you have filled out the interest application form completely and noted what courses you are interested in enrolling your student in, you will be sent an invoice within two (2) days.
 Once you have received the invoice, printed it out, check for accuracy and mail it to the NCVPS MAIN OFFICE (address is located on the bottom of the invoice and below) with your check or money order.
-If you have further questions, please contact James Bell at (firstname.lastname@example.org).
+If you have further questions, please contact Connie Joyner at (email@example.com).

 Registration and Payment Information: